x-tropy/LogLock_Smart_Contract/README.md

 ![loglock logo](https://extropy.dev/loglock.svg)

-# :chains: Smart contract deployment
+# :chains: Smart contract development

-This smart contract is already deployed on ethereum Sepolia test net.
+This smart contract is already deployed on Ethereum Sepolia test net.
 You can check it out using [etherscan](https://sepolia.etherscan.io/address/0xd078377970eA26c29FeFa1410018A84ed861cc21).
-The contract address is: **0xd078377970eA26c29FeFa1410018A84ed861cc21**
+The contract address is: `0xd078377970eA26c29FeFa1410018A84ed861cc21`

 ## Usage